 July 9, 2009 In an article published in The Guardian, "Hallelujah" writer Leonard Cohen admits the song is overplayed.
 "I think it's a good song, but I think too many people sing it," he says.

 September 9, 2004 The Oxford English Dictionary adds the word bootylicious, defined as "(of a woman) sexually attractive."

 April 30, 2004 Ray Charles appears at his Los Angeles recording studio to attend a ceremony marking it as a national historic landmark.
 It is his last public appearance; he dies on June 10.

 March 15, 2003 The Offspring announce that their new album will be called Chinese Democracy, mocking the long-delayed Guns N' Roses release.
 Offspring lead singer Dexter Holland says, "Axl ripped-off my braids, so I ripped-off his album title."

 November 19, 2002 While greeting fans from a fifth-floor hotel balcony in Berlin, Michael Jackson shocks onlookers by dangling his newborn son Prince Michael II over the side of the railing.

 June 24, 2000 Kiss auction off $888,000 worth of costumes, instruments and tour memorabilia, including Gene Simmons' Psycho Circus tourwear (including codpiece), which goes for $32,200.

 March 19, 2000 The New York Mets release Garth Brooks, who is participating in spring training with the team.
-The country star is cut loose after going 0-17 at the plate.
+The country star gets the boot after going 0-17 at the plate.